DataHacksDS3/DataHacks2020/README.md

 # DataHacks 2020
-Welcome to 2020 Datahacks!
+Welcome to DataHacks 2020!
 Out of hundreds of applicants, you’ve been selected because you display true potential for solving complex problems and exude a passion for comprehending and transforming data.
 Let’s begin the Hackathon!

 # READ BEFORE HACKING STARTS
 ### Useful tools and websites